Frequently asked questions

 How long does a course of treatment usually take?

-An initial course of treatment usually takes between six and twelve sessions.
+An initial course of treatment usually takes between 12 and 24 sessions.
 At this point, we would typically take a break for the client to practice managing their symptoms on their own using some of the strategies we’ve agreed.
 Clients may then return at a later stage for further sessions.
 This can be to revisit the work already done or to address other issues.

 Will my anxiety be cured after one course of treatment?